#3056: RNA

 Cueball: Also, the RNA does some stuff itself, which is weird.

-Cueball: There are so many types of RNA.
+Cueball: There are so many kinds of RNA.
 It's doing so much stuff!

 Cueball: Life is a seething mass of RNA that sometimes uses DNA to take notes.